Summary & Guidelines

 1. Use reliable contraception to prevent unwanted pregnancy during recreational sex (and practice safer sex).
 There's an old idiom that says "an ounce of prevention is worth a pound of cure."
 It is far more practical to spend a little bit of energy toward preventing the crisis of an unwanted pregnancy than it is to spend enormous amounts of energy repeatedly solving a highly preventable situation.

-3. From 23 weeks gestation to the end of gestation, there are three rare situations that instigate a need to terminate a pregnancy, via abortion or early delivery.
+3. From 23 weeks gestation to the end of gestation, there are three rare situations that instigate a need for pregnancy termination via abortion OR early delivery.
 When we say rare, we mean rare.
-Contrary to what some people are taught to believe, later abortions are a rare and serious occurrence—not a cavalier choice.
+Contrary to what some people are taught to believe, later abortions are a very rare and serious occurrence—not a cavalier choice.
 According to the CDC, over three-fourths (77.7%) of abortions are performed before the 10th-week gestation; over nine-tenths (92.2%) of abortions are performed before the second trimester (aka before the 14th-week gestation); and nearly all (more than 99%) of abortions are performed before the 22nd-week gestation.
 The three rare situations that may necessitate the need for pregnancy termination after 22 weeks gestation are:

-Mother’s health crisis: heart disease, lung disease, poor kidney function, uncontrolled diabetes, cancer, autoimmune conditions, blood-clotting disorders, severe depression/suicidal tendencies, and pregnancy complications like incomplete miscarriage/stillbirth, preeclampsia/eclampsia, chorioamnionitis, placenta accreta, placental abruption, etc. -> Preference is early delivery, but abortion is permitted to safeguard the mother’s life and health.
+Mother’s health crisis: heart disease, lung disease, poor kidney function, uncontrolled diabetes, cancer, autoimmune conditions, blood-clotting disorders, severe depression/suicidal tendencies, drug addiction, and pregnancy complications like incomplete miscarriage/stillbirth, preeclampsia/eclampsia, chorioamnionitis, placenta accreta, placental abruption, etc. -> Very strong preference for early delivery, however, abortion is permitted when necessary to safeguard the mother’s life and/or quality of life.

-If you like Respect People, please click "Support The Mission!" below to learn about how you can help Respect People; if you didn't like Respect People, please tell us, in a respectful way, what you didn't like and why.
+If you like Respect People, please click "Be The Change!" below; if you didn't like Respect People, please click "Send us a message!" and tell us, in a respectful way, what you didn't like and why.
 We're curious to know, and we believe your opinion matters!
+If you believe you have evidence and/or valid logic that contradicts a claim on this website, we are willing to consider making a content correction, so please, kindly let us know!
 Feel free to also send us a message to let us know if there was something on our website that you really liked!
 We'd love to hear from you!